"Tyler may just be having the best day of his life. His brother Patrick would like a word."

 Cameron Gregg

-Cameron Gregg is an actor, voice talent, poet, and juggler - though not always in that order.
-He grew up in Asheville, North Carolina, hiking the Appalachian Trail and simultaneously protecting and tormenting his two younger siblings, which is probably where the range comes from.
+Cameron Gregg is an actor, voice talent, poet, and juggler, though not always in that order.
+He grew up in Asheville, North Carolina, hiking the Appalachian Trail and simultaneously protecting and tormenting his two younger siblings, which is likely where the range comes from.

 Anxious Attachment contains mature themes including family estrangement, addiction, mental health, suicide, and AI-related psychological distress.
-Recommended for audiences 12 and older.
 No graphic content or nudity.

 Part Two of Two